 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), around 246,280 educational, guidance, school and vocational counselors were employed in the United States and earned a median salary of $53,660 in May 2015 (www.bls.gov).
-The majority worked in elementary and high schools with median salaries of $53,370.
-The BLS reported an increase of 12% in school and career counseling positions between 2012 and 2022.
+According to the U.S. Bureau of Labor Statistics (BLS), 253,460 educational, guidance, school and vocational counselors were employed in the United States and earned a median salary of $53,660 in May 2015 (www.bls.gov).
+The majority of these workers were employed by elementary and high schools.
+The BLS also reported that employment for school and career counselors would grow 8% between 2014 and 2024.

 Certification and Continuing Education